dch42/sq/README.md

 git clone https://github.com/dch42/sq.git && cd sq && chmod +x ./setup.sh && ./setup.sh
 ~~~

-`setup.sh` will create a personal binary directory at '/Users/$USER/bin' (if it doesn't already exist) and add it to PATH.
-It will copy the script there after adding executible permissions.
+For Linux and MacOS users, `setup.sh` will create a personal binary directory at '~/bin' (if it doesn't already exist) and add it to $PATH (assuming bash or zsh shells), making the script available there as `sq`.

 ## Usage
 ~~~